 Instead we see him staying by her side.
 Why?
 Because the audience needs to have a reason to keep rooting for house Lannister.
 Jaime is a very popular character and rightly so.
 He’s shown himself clever in the previous seasons and he remains a seasoned battle commander.
 He needed to be there to create suspense against Dany, by succesfully taking the Reach army from her while Euron took Dorne… for some reason.
 To tighten the noose around Dany’s neck.

-It’s because of this that the conclusion between Cersei and Jaime in the final episode of the season feels awkward and unrealistic.
-I don’t buy that all of a sudden he has a problem with Cersei scheming against Dany when he didn’t seemingly have a problem with her blowing up the sept (again, I cannot stress enough how much of a parrallel event this is with the mad king!) and after he schemes with Randal Tarly.
+This is why the final confrontation between Cersei and Jaime feels awkward and unrealistic.
+I don’t buy that all of a sudden he has a problem with Cersei scheming against Dany when he didn’t have a problem with her blowing up the sept (again, I cannot stress enough how much this parallels the mad king!) and after he schemes with Randal Tarly.
 His mantra has become “stopping the dead army”, but if you focus on the dialogue he is very keen on not wanting to break his promise to Jon Snow and Dany.
 Along with the fact that he (finally) finds out she has no qualms killing or manipulating him to keep him nearby.
-That she might actually not love him after all and that the lovely blowjob we saw earlier in the show was because she was aroused by dealing with Ellaria Sand.
+That she might actually not love him after all and that the lovely blowjob we saw earlier in the show was because she was aroused from dealing with Ellaria Sand.
 Which is another reference to the mad king, as in the books and the lore videos it’s hinted that Aerys had sex with his wife every time he burned someone to death.

 But I have to give credit where it’s due.
 Jaime seems to be back on his path to redemption.
 Granted, it took him two seasons of wandering around to get back to it and the way he got there was absolutely atrocious, but he does seem to be returning to a more honourable character.
 Although I can’t help but wonder if that’s because Jaime needs to join up “team Good” against the dead.
 To finally push the majority of the fans to camp Dany?
 To put another Valyrian steel sword in Dany’s camp?
 I guess we’ll have to wait until the final season, but I will remain sceptical of what happens.